 - Resting on forearms – palms, lift your chest and shoulders.

-- Move your hips closer to the elbows to bend in the spine and rest crown of your head the mat.
+- Move your hips closer to the elbows to bend in the spine and rest the crown of your head the mat.

 - Place your right hand under the right hip, and left hand under the left hip.